thestormforge/webinars/karpenter-stormforge/README.md

 ## Conclusion

-- Karpenter is much better than CAS by itself
+- Karpenter is much more cost effective than CAS by itself.
+Without `spot` instances we see 50% savings.
-- Karpenter with compression mode gives extra gains
+- Karpenter with `spot` instances plus compression mode gives extra gains.
-- Bit Karpenter still depends on Kubernetes Requests, StormForge will configure it for you
+- However, Karpenter still depends on Kubernetes Requests, StormForge will configure it for you.
+The `frontend` microservice needed more CPU but all other micro-services needed much less resources.

 ## Provision Environment